-2) Tracking of Retail Sales Data
+2. Tracking of Retail Sales Data

-Tracking Appliance Retail Sales: The majority of retail appliance sales within California are from two primary sources: 1) National appliance retail chains, and 2) Local independent appliance retailers.
-With this fact in mind, the RMST is actively pursuing appliance sales data, on a continual, ongoing basis from the following primary retail sources:
+Tracking Appliance Retail Sales: The majority of retail appliance sales within California are from two primary sources: 1) national appliance retail chains, and 2) local independent appliance retailers.
+With this fact in mind, the RMST is actively pursuing appliance sales data, on a continual, ongoing basis from these primary retail sources.